 Once you have identified the weakest link, what happens next?

-I think that for most, the term “weakest link” suggest someone whose skills or lack thereof renders them ineffective members of the team.
+The term “weakest link” suggests someone whose skills or lack thereof renders them ineffective members of the team.
 And while there could be some truth to that way of thinking, it is important to note that productivity is not the only way to measure whether or not someone is a weak link on a team.The inability to cooperate, unwillingness to buy into the team vision, divisiveness or a “me first” mentality are all things that would render someone the weak link on a team.

 Instincts suggest that you should cut the weak link from the team but I say —-not so fast!